Juan Soriano (artist): Juan Soriano Museum

-The Museo Morelense de Arte Contemporáneo (MMAC) Juan Soriano opened on June 8, 2018, in Cuernavaca, Morelos.
+The Museo Morelense de Arte Contemporáneo Juan Soriano (MMAC) opened on June 8, 2018, in Cuernavaca, Morelos.
 The MMAC is a project by JSa Arquitectura led by the architect Javier Sánchez Corral.
 Its location links Amatitlán, an emblematic town of Cuernavaca whose origins date back 1500 years, to the Historic Center of Cuernavaca, enriching the urban experience.
 It is the largest exhibition space in the state of Morelos, distributed in two galleries for temporary exhibitions: Central Gallery and Cube, in addition to an Open Forum, a multidisciplinary space.
 The museum includes a library, a sculptural garden, and workshops for public programs.

 The museum covers 4,455 m2 and was built at a cost of MXN $300 million.
 It houses 1,200 works by Soriano, including sculptures, paintings, drawing, and photographs.
+The museum also houses Soriano's library and documents.

 The museum has not been without controversy.
-Before it opened, a group called Coordinadora Morelense de Movimientos Ciudadanos (Morelense Coordinator of Citizen Movements) sued, claiming the projected cost of $195,000,000 pesos had increased to $300 million pesos.
-Also, they complained because the museum is designed to highlight the work of an artist from the western part of the country while ignoring local artists.
+Before it opened, a group called Coordinadora Morelense de Movimientos Ciudadanos (Morelense Coordinator of Citizen Movements) sued, claiming the projected cost of $195 million pesos had increased to $300 million pesos.
+They also complained about the museum ignoring local artists.
 Then after the museum opened, members of the local artistic community complained that the new governor's choice of curator for the museum was based on politics (she had been the local animal control officer) rather than on qualifications.